kevinduigou/codebase-to-llm/README.md

 3. Hit **Copy Context** to send to the clipboard:
    * the filtered directory tree (tagged `<tree_structure>`), and
    * the full contents of every collected file (tagged by path).
+4. Use **Go To** to copy the context and open ChatGPT or Claude in your browser.

 More details in the [UserManual](./UserManual.md)